When Love, Marriage and Money Meet

-There should be no between committed couples when it comes to money.
+There should be no secrets between committed couples when it comes to money.
 With that in mind, you need to get all of your financial issues out in the open before marriage.
-Nearly 70 percent of adults in a recent National Foundation for Credit Counseling survey said they had negative feelings about discussing money with their partner.
+Yet according to a recent survey, nearly 70 percent of adults said they had negative feelings about discussing money with their partner.

 Don’t be a part of that percentage.
 Consider the following points for discussion: